 When to See a Doctor

 Your doctor can prescribe antibiotics that will usually treat bacterial vaginosis within one week.
 Finish all of your antibiotics, even if your symptoms go away early.
-If you symptoms don’t go away within a few days of finishing the antibiotic, go back to your doctor.
+If your symptoms don’t go away within a few days of finishing the antibiotic, go back to your doctor.

 If left untreated, bacterial vaginosis can pose some severe health risks.

-- A bacterial vaginosis infection may increase your chance of contracting HIV
+- A bacterial vaginosis infection may increase your chance of contracting HIV.

 - Bacterial vaginosis also makes it more likely that you will contract other STDs like chlamydia or gonorrhea.
 These STDs can cause pelvic inflammatory disease (PID), which can make it difficult to have children.